Admin — Analytics

 - The top row is the top spender

-- Cross-reference in Performance view to see whether it’s high volume or high per-turn cost
+- Cross-reference in Performance view and Threads to see whether it’s high volume or high per-turn cost

 Answer “is anything slower than usual?”